amgirios88/MSc-Bioinformatics-project-scripts/README.md

 # MSc-Bioinformatics-project-scripts
 Scripts used to obtain the results in the MSc thesis

+main_3030116 script is run in consol via source(/path/to/file/main_3030116) It loads functions_3030116 if it is in the same folder.
+All data and scripts must be in the same folder.

 Documentation for functions contained in file functions_3030116.

     load_packages = "Function: load_packages()